0xk3v/nvim/README.md

-# My Neovim Configurationi in Lua
+# My Neovim Configuration in Lua

 This is My Nvim Config Files that is written in Lua.